crysalead/dir/README.md

 $files = Dir::copy('my/dir',       // A string path of an array of string paths
     'my/destination',              // A destination path (string only) [
         'mode'               => 0755,  // Mode used for directory creation
         'childsOnly'         => false, // Copies the file inside 'my/dir' if `true`, otherwise `dir` will be
                                        // added as the root directory.
         'followSymlinks'     => true,  // Follows Symlinks
-        'recursive'      => true   // Scans recursively
+        'recursive'          => true,  // Scans recursively
+        'fileCopiedCallback' => {callable},
+        'dirCopiedCallback'  => {callable},
     ]
 );
 ```

+If callbacks are passed in, the appropriate callback is called after copying a
+file or directory.
+The final path of the item is passed to the callback.

 ## `Dir::remove()`